jacobtomlinson/terminal-piperita/README.md

 ###3.
 Additional Profiles (Optional)
 I've also included profiles I use for additional applications.
 Each config file will be in a subfolder within `Additional` and will have an `INSTALL.md` file explaining what to do with it.
-However most will just require you to copy the config file into your home directory.
+However most will just require you to copy the config file into your home directory or into `.bashrc.d`.

 #### Example - vim
 ```bash